-I am at least 21 years of age, a United States citizen, I have a valid driver’s license I have completed 60 college credits; or I have 3 years of active duty military with an honorable discharge (if applicable); or I have 5 years of prior police (full service department) experience.
+You must be at least 21 years of age, a United States citizen, have a valid driver’s license, and have completed 60 college credits; or you must have 3 years of active duty military with an honorable discharge (if applicable); or you must have 5 years of prior police (full service department) experience.

 Does MPD have a maximum age limit?

 No. However, under current DC law, a sworn officer has to retire at 64 years of age.

 The starting salary is $53,750.
 You will receive this on your first day of employment while in the academy.
 After 18 months of service you can expect to earn approximately $57,092.00.